-The Goals of the Pilot & Feasibility (P&F) Program are to enable eligible investigators to embark on innovative lines of inquiry related to PKD, and to recruit new expertise to the study of PKD.
-We anticipate that these pilot funds will allow investigators to generate sufficient data to pursue the concept through other funding mechanisms (e.g., NIH R01 grant).
+The Pilot & Feasibility (P&F) Program will provide eligible investigators with support to embark on innovative lines of inquiry related to Polycystic Kidney Disease (PKD).
+We anticipate that these pilot awards will allow investigators to generate sufficient preliminary data to pursue additional external grant funding (e.g., NIH R01 grant).

 Three groups of investigators are encouraged to apply:

 1. New investigators who have never held extramural NIH support other than a K or R03 award and have not been PIs on R, P or U grants (or the equivalent) are the preferred group for funding.
 Those with MD, PhD or MD/PhD are eligible, will generally be junior faculty who are being mentored for independence.

 2. Established investigators who are newly attracted to study PKD related projects.